Ocean's Thirteen: Production

 In January 2006, it was reported that producers were in discussions about setting and shooting most of the film at the Wynn Las Vegas.
 Clooney had previously hoped to film it at his then-upcoming Las Ramblas Resort in Las Vegas, although the project would not have been ready in time for production.
 In March 2006, it was reported that the film would be shot in a fake casino that would be constructed on five Warner Bros. sound stages.
 Filming was expected to begin in Las Vegas and Los Angeles in July 2006.
 Al Pacino joined the cast in April 2006.

 Location scouting took place in Las Vegas in mid-July 2006, with the Bellagio confirmed as a filming location, which was also used for scenes in Ocean's Eleven.
 Filming in Las Vegas began on August 7, 2006, with scenes shot at McCarran International Airport and at a heliport.
-The following day, filming moved to the Palazzo resort, which was under construction at the time.
-Filming in Las Vegas concluded on August 9, 2006, after scenes involving Clooney, Pitt, Damon, and García were shot in an office at the back of the Bellagio.
-At that time, Clooney and producer Jerry Weintraub were considering premiering the film in Las Vegas.
+The following day, filming moved to the Palazzo resort, which was under construction.
+Filming in Las Vegas concluded on August 9, 2006, after scenes involving Clooney, Pitt, Damon and García were shot in an office at the back of the Bellagio.
+Clooney and producer Jerry Weintraub were considering premiering the film in Las Vegas.
 Another Las Vegas shoot was scheduled for September 2006, including additional filming at the Bellagio.

-Julia Roberts and Catherine Zeta-Jones did not appear in their respective roles as Tess Ocean and Isabel Lahiri, due to the actresses not wanting to participate in the movie without a significant part in the plot, which the script would not accommodate.
-This is referenced early in the movie when Ocean mentions it's 'not their fight' when questioned as to their absence by others in the group.
-Topher Grace, who cameoed in the previous two films as a heavily fictionalized version of himself, was unable to return due to reshoots on Spider-Man 3: he recalls that his planned cameo would have involved him having a conversation with Rusty while holding an Asian baby and never addressing where the baby came from.
+Julia Roberts and Catherine Zeta-Jones did not appear in their respective roles as Tess Ocean and Isabel Lahiri due to the actresses not wanting to participate in the movie without a significant role, which the script would not accommodate.
+This is referenced early in the movie when Ocean mentions that it is "not their fight" when questioned about their absence by others in the group.
+Topher Grace, who made a cameo appearance in the previous two films as a heavily fictionalized version of himself, was unable to return due to reshoots on Spider-Man 3.
+He recalled that his planned cameo would have involved him having a conversation with Rusty while holding an Asian baby and never addressing the baby's origins.